Bono: Early life

-Bono attended the local primary school, Glasnevin National School.
-His teenage musical idols were Bob Dylan, Leonard Cohen, David Bowie and Marc Bolan of T. Rex.
+Bono attended a Protestant primary school, Glasnevin National School, rather than the local Catholic-managed primary school in Ballymun.
+His teenage musical idols were Bob Dylan, Leonard Cohen, David Bowie, and Marc Bolan of T. Rex.
+After attending St. Patrick's Cathedral Grammar School for a year, Bono moved to Mount Temple Comprehensive School, a multi-denominational school in Clontarf.

-Bono's mother died on 10 September 1974, after developing a cerebral aneurysm at her father's funeral.
+Bono's mother died on 10 September 1974, three days after suffering a ruptured cerebral aneurysm at her father's funeral.
 Many U2 songs, including "I Will Follow", "Mofo", "Out of Control", "Lemon" and "Tomorrow", focus on the loss of his mother.
-He said "because of the way I grew up in Finglas -- sleeping on a couch, or because my mother died when I was a kid, I was in the house on my own a lot of the time, so I'd knock on the door of the Hanveys at teatime, or the Rowens at lunchtime."
+He said "because of the way I grew up in Finglas—sleeping on a couch, or because my mother died when I was a kid, I was in the house on my own a lot of the time, so I'd knock on the door of the Hanveys at teatime, or the Rowens at lunchtime."

-After attending St. Patrick's Cathedral Grammar School for a year, Bono moved to Mount Temple Comprehensive School, a multi-denominational school in Clontarf.
 During his childhood and adolescence, Bono and his friends were part of a surrealist street gang called "Lypton Village".
 Two of his closest childhood friends, the artist Guggi and the musician Gavin Friday, lived on the same street; Guggi was also in Lypton Village.
 The gang had a ritual of giving nicknames.
 Bono had several names: first, he was known as "Steinhegvanhuysenolegbangbangbang", then just "Huyseman", followed by "Houseman", "Bon Murray", "Bono Vox of O'Connell Street", and finally just "Bono".
-"Bono Vox" is an alteration of Bonavox, which was the name of a hearing aid shop in Dublin.
+"Bono Vox" is a modified form of Bonavox, which is the name of a hearing aid shop just off Dublin's principal street, O'Connell Street.
 The name derives from the Latin phrase for "good voice".
 The nickname was given by Guggi; Bono initially disliked it but after learning of its translation, he accepted it.
 Hewson has been known as "Bono" since the age of 14 or 15.
 In addition to it being his stage name, close family, friends and fellow band members also refer to him as Bono.

 After Bono left school, his father told him he could live at home for one year, but if he was not able to pay his own way, he would have to leave the house.